microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/README.md

 ## Data Format (JSONL)

-For programmatic access and ML pipelines, we provide `tasks.jsonl` containing all tasks:
+For programmatic access and ML pipelines, we provide `tasks.jsonl` containing all 849 tasks.
+This format aligns with other Verus benchmarks like Verus-Bench.

 ```python
 import json